Search the site

 This is a combination of capital repayment and interest only.
 Part of your mortgage is on capital repayment which will be paid off at the end of your mortgage term.
 The other part is made up of interest only where you’ll need to ensure that you have a repayment plan in place in order to repay the amount you borrowed at the end of your mortgage term.

-If I move house and take out a new mortgage with the Society, would I have to pay the Early Repayment Charge?
+If I move house and take out a new mortgage with the Society, would I have to pay the Early Repayment Charge (ERC)?

-If you move house, you may be able to transfer your current mortgage to your new house subject to meeting the Society’s lending criteria, and the completion of the sale of your existing property and the purchase of your new property take place on the same day, the Early Repayment Charge may be waived.
+If you move house, and the completion of the sale of your existing property and the purchase of your new property takes place on the same day, the early repayment charge will be waived, providing you take the new mortgage with the Society.

 Do you carry out a credit search if I want to apply for a mortgage?